TobikoData/sqlmesh/docs/integrations/github.md

 * The ability to sync your code and your data to ensure what is in your main branch is in production

 ## Getting Started
-1. Make sure SQLMesh is added to your project's dependencies.
+1. Make sure SQLMesh is added to your project's dependencies and it includes the github extra (.
 2. Create a new file in `.github/workflows/sqlmesh.yml` with the following contents:
 ```yaml
 name: SQLMesh Bot